 Again, when looking at the partial correlations as shown in Figure 12, we do not find the level of involvement and identification with the ecovillage to correlate directly with individual and collective energy citizenship.
 Again, level of involvement is strongly correlated with participative efficacy whereas identification with the energy community is mainly related to identity leadership.
-Here, we only find a strong partial correlated to the energy community are associated with each other, we only find collective efficacy to be associated with collective energy citizenship.
+Here, we only find a strong partial correlation between individual energy citizenship and personal efficacy and, while all factors related to the energy community are associated with each other, we only find collective efficacy to be associated with collective energy citizenship.